APA Accredited Doctoral Psychology Internship in Health Service Psychology*

 *Accreditation Status of the Internship Program

 The doctoral internship program at the Counseling and Consultation Service is accredited by the American Psychological Association (APA) http://www.apa.org/ed/accreditation/index.aspx.
-The Commission on Accreditation of the APA can be contacted at:
+Questions related to the program’s accredited status should be directed to the Commission on Accreditation:

 Current Interns (2017-2018)